Welcome to our home learning page. Please find full details regarding our remote teaching and learning below.

 Will my child be taught broadly the same curriculum as they would if they were in school?

-We are teaching the same curriculum remotely as we do in school wherever possible and appropriate.
+We will teach the same curriculum remotely as we do in school wherever possible and appropriate.
 We may need to make adaptations in some subjects such as PE where children may be set physical activities using different resources.
 Overall, teaching and learning will enable children to respond in a variety of ways, such as through writing and sending photographs of practical work undertaken.
 Some children with special educational needs will be able to access bespoke teaching via video which enables them to continue to work towards meeting their targets.
 Children who are currently accessing speech and language interventions may also have these delivered remotely.

 How long can I expect work set by the school to take each day?